Saint Augustine in His Study (Botticelli, Ognissanti): Description

 It portrays Augustine of Hippo in meditation inside his study.
 The precise subject is a legend, probably first found in the 13th century, of a vision Augustine had as he began to write a letter to Jerome in his study at Hippo in 420.
 The time is shown on the clock by his head as the end of the twenty-fourth hour, counting from the previous sunset.
 This is the hour of Compline, specified in the legend.
 A light and sweet odour came into his study and a voice told him that "he might as soon enclose the ocean in a small vessel, as soon clasp the whole earth in his fist, as soon halt the movement of the heavens as describe the beatitude of the saints without having experienced it", as the speaker was now doing.
 When Augustine asked who he was, he replied he was Jerome.
 Augustine later heard that Jerome had died in Jerusalem at exactly that hour.

 The coat of arms visible in the upper part is that of the Vespucci family; Jerome has no equivalent arms.

-The lines in the book over the saint's head are mostly meaningless, apart from a line in which reads: Dov'è Frate Martino? È scappato.
+The lines in the book over the saint's head are mostly meaningless, apart from a line which reads: Dov'è Frate Martino? È scappato.
 E dov'è andato? È fuor dalla Porta al Prato ("Where is Brother Martino?
 He went out.
 And where did he go?
 He is outside Porta al Prato"), probably referring to the escapades of one of the Uumiliati, the order who ran the church.
 Lightbown suggests that this shows Botticelli thought "the example of Jerome and Augustine likely to be thrown away on the Umiliati as he knew them".